Free tool

 Rerun the scan after template changes to confirm the public link evidence changed.

-Use monitoring after header, footer, sticky CTA, chat, or location-page updates.
+Rerun the scan after header, footer, sticky CTA, chat, or location-page updates.

 Evidence examples